Plentiful pop-ups

 While some pop-ups are one-offs, others are permanent.
 Since January, Mason Purtell and Lauralyn Rosenberger have been selling hand-pulled noodle dishes as LZ Noodles every Monday night at Underground Butcher, which they advertise on Instagram.
 Both got their start with UW-Madison’s Slow Food Cafe and are now cooks with Underground Food Collective, but Purtell’s inspiration for the pop-up came from a unique place — the movie Kung Fu Panda.

 “There’s a special feature on the DVD where it shows you how to make hand-pulled noodles,” he says.
-From there, he took a leap and traveled to China where he convinced a restaurant worker to teach him how to make the dish.
+From there, he took a leap and traveled to China, where he convinced a restaurant worker to teach him how to make the dish.
 Both Purtell and Rosenberger are in their early 20s, and though they dream of opening their own noodle shop someday, they don’t have the necessary funds yet.

 “For us, it’s more accessible to do a pop-up,” Purtell says.
 “We can incubate our idea and play around with different techniques without putting any commitment into a lease or anything.”